Images of Molluscum Contagiosum (Pediatric) (4)

 Molluscum Contagiosum (Pediatric)

-Molluscum contagiosum appears as small pearly, skin-colored, wart-like lesions all over the body.
-It is caused by a common virus and is spread by direct contact with other affected children, or by handling contaminated objects.
-Molluscum contagiosum is painless and usually harmless; it usually disappears in 6–9 months but could last for a few years.
+Molluscum contagiosum appears as small pearly, skin-colored, wart-like lesions on the body.
+It is caused by a common virus and is spread by direct contact with other affected children or adults, or by touching objects that have been handled by infected people.
+Molluscum contagiosum is painless and typically harmless; it usually disappears in 6-9 months on its own but could last for a few years.
 Children who are affected with molluscum contagiosum can spread the rash to other areas of their body by itching or rubbing the lesions.

 Who's At Risk?

-The typical age of children infected by molluscum contagiosum is 1–5, but infants may also be affected.
-The lesions may be anywhere on the body, but the face, eyelids, neck, armpits, and thighs are most commonly affected.
-Infants with eczema (dry, itchy skin) may be more severely affected by molluscum contagiosum.
+The typical age of children infected by molluscum contagiosum is 2-5 years, but infants may also be affected.
+The lesions may be anywhere on the body, but the face, eyelids, neck, underarms, and thighs are the most commonly affected areas.
+Infants with atopic dermatitis (eczema) may be more commonly affected by molluscum contagiosum.

 Signs & Symptoms

-One or more small (1–5 mm) pink, white, or skin-colored, smooth, dome-shaped bumps, often with a tiny dot or depression in the center, occur in clusters and sometimes in a straight line from scratching and self-introduction (self-inoculation).
-In patients with an immune system deficiency, bumps can be larger than a nickel.
+One or more small (1-5 mm) pink, white, or skin-colored, smooth papules (solid bumps), often with a tiny dot or depression in the center, occur in clusters and sometimes in a straight line from scratching (self-inoculation).
+In darker skin colors, the lesions may appear skin-colored or purple.
+In individuals with an immune system deficiency, the bumps can be larger than a thumbnail.